 We got to learn from it.

-We learn that those medical manufacturers of all that medical equipment, you know, at a record pace.
+We learned that those medical manufacturers of all that medical equipment, you know, at a record pace, they're all heroes too.

-We learn that the farmers, packers, truckers, grocery store clerks, and guys that stock the shells daily to feed us, they're heroes.
+We learned that the farmers, packers, truckers, grocery store clerks, and guys that stock the shelves daily to feed us, they're heroes.

-We learn that this country is great because of the people in this country.
+We learned that this country is great because of the people in this country.

 The people of this country are, I mean, it's the greatest country God has ever given man.